-This course is the introduction to the science of pharmacology - the study of the underlying basis of drug actions on living systems.
+This course provides students with an understanding of the basic principles and concepts of cellular, organ system and generalized pathophysiology, leading to an appreciation of disease and pharmacotherapy.
+The course also provides an excellent foundation for the understanding of the basis of patient-centered care.
+Prerequisite: PMSC 3116 of drug actions on living systems.
 The course introduces fundamentals of pharmacodynamics (drug-receptor interactions), receptor agonism and antagonism, synergy, dose-response relationships, mechanisms of action, absorption, distribution, metabolism and elimination, and an introduction to the fundamentals of toxicology.
 Additionally, the course will present classical autonomic pharmacology with a focus on the chemical classification, mechanisms of action and pharmacological effects of agonist and antagonists of drug affecting muscarinic, peripheral nicotinic, and alpha and beta-adrenergic receptors.
 Prerequisites: PMSC 3114 and PMSC 3116

-PMSC 3233 Biopharmaceutics & Biotechnology (3 credit hours)
+PMSC 3223 Foundational Principles: Pharmacology & Autonomics (2 credit hours)